 A Mighty Girl's top picks of books for children and teens on understanding and managing emotions to build their emotional intelligence.

-The release of the Oscar-winning film Inside Out prompted many Mighty Girls and their parents to start thinking more about feelings: what feelings they have, how they interact, and how to manage them in positive ways.
 Whether you have a preschooler struggling to name how she feels, a tween wrestling with newly complex emotions, or a teenager who needs to find ways to incorporate her emotional life into adult decision-making, parents can do a lot to help kids navigate their emotional world.
 But sometimes, it’s hard to know where to begin.

 The first thing kids need to learn to do to have a healthy emotional life is name what they’re feeling!
 But as any adult can attest, emotions are complex and sometimes confusing, especially when several of them interact.
 And even once you’ve named an emotion, you still have to express it in an appropriate way so that you can get the support that you need.
 These books help kids, tweens, and teens learn how to articulate their emotions to the people they love.